mgorav/ranger-policies/README.md

 ![Ranger Architecture](deltasharing1.png)

-Because current limitation of Delta sharing, policies can be only applied at object level and it's not possible to provide fine-grained ACL.
+Because of current limitation of Delta sharing, policies can be only applied at object level and it's not possible to provide fine-grained ACL.

 Enjoy!